AlexsLemonade/scpca-docs/docs/processing_information.md

 3. If the LCA has fewer than 170 descendants and is one of the following non-specific LCA terms, no consensus cell type is assigned: `bone cell`, `lining cell`, `blood cell`, `progenitor cell`, `supporting cell`, `biogenic amine secreting cell`, `protein secreting cell`, `extracellular matrix secreting cell`, `serotonin secreting cell`, `peptide hormone secreting cell`, `exocrine cell`, `sensory receptor cell`, or `interstitial cell`.

 If more than one LCA is identified as a possible consensus cell type, meaning there is agreement among all three methods, the LCA with the fewest descendants is used as the consensus cell type.
+For more information about how consensus cell types are assigned, see the [`cell-type-consensus` module in the `OpenScPCA-analysis` GitHub repository](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/analyses/cell-type-consensus).

 Cell type annotation is not performed for cell line samples.
 For information on how to determine if a given sample was derived from a cell line, refer to section(s) describing {ref}`SingleCellExperiment file contents <sce_file_contents:singlecellexperiment sample metadata>` and/or {ref}`AnnData file contents <sce_file_contents:anndata cell metrics>`.